 JBWS would not be able to provide all of its critical services if not for our volunteers.
 Last year, 200 JBWS volunteers contribute 15,000 hours of services to our Morris County-based service.

 To begin the process for becoming a volunteer in any capacity, you can complete the Volunteer Application Form online.
 It is easy and secure.
 If you do not live or work in Morris County, please go to the NJ Coalition to End Domestic Violence https://www.njcedv.org/ to find the domestic violence prevention program nearest to you.
-For more information about all of our volunteer opportunities and training dates, call 973-267-7520 Ext.
+For more information about all of our volunteer opportunities and Fall Training dates, call 973-267-7520 Ext.
 129

 DIRECT SERVICE VOLUNTEERS